 Midterm exam and final exam; short quizzes during the semester.Laboratory Work

-There will be 4-5 lab take-home lab assignments, demonstrated to the instructor or the lab assistent.Consultations
+Four lab take-home lab assignments, demonstrated to the instructor or the lab assistant.Consultations

 Weekly office hours.